felixandersen/sneak-link/README.md

 ## Usage scenario

-You run multiple self-hosted services on your home lab network that you want to access securely from anywhere without exposing them directly to the internet or managing complex VPN setups for occasional users.
+You want to share content from your self-hosted services (photos, documents, files) with external users, family, friends, or clients, without requiring them to set up VPNs or exposing your services directly to the internet.

 ### Network setup